eduardamsc/FEUP-ERSS/README.md

 ## Case Studies
 The following case studies consisted of papers or articles we must analyse, synthesise and reflect upon.

+Only case study 2 was analysed in group.

 note: Files p0 to p7 are the reading sheets corresponding to each case study.

 ### Case Study 0: Requirements in the 21st Century: Current Practice and Emerging Trends